code-dot-org/code-dot-org/ARCHITECTURE.md

 ### Tenet 2: Monolith (vs. microservices)

-We deploy code.org as a couple monoliths (vs many microservices) following the Rails “[majestic monolith](https://signalvnoise.com/svn3/the-majestic-monolith/)” pattern.
+We deploy code.org as a couple monoliths (vs many microservices).
 Your contributions should extend one of our existing monolith services: dashboard (studio.code.org), our cms (code.org), or our activejob workers.
 They should NOT create a new service.
 This list of monoliths should rarely (if ever) change.

 <details>
   <summary>Why?</summary>